 Originally, the statue "Moses" was meant to be one of many items, in a magnificent tombstone commissioned by Pope Julius II, intended for his own tombstone.
 However, after the death of the Pope, a simpler tombstone was prepared and "Moses" became a statue in its own right which became the most important statue of all.

 It seems that the artist confused the word ray of light for a ray (horn) from Moses’ head.
-Moses’ face shone like a ray of light, but ray also means “horn” in Hebrew and therefor the artist interpreted it as an organ of the body rather than as a ray of light.
+Moses’ face shone like a ray of light, but ray also means “horn” in Hebrew and therefore the artist interpreted it as an organ of the body rather than as the ray of light.
 It isn’t conclusive that Michelangelo took this translation at face value; he was an educated individual and knowledgeable in languages.
 It’s hard to believe that he took this translation into account, however it seems the only reasonable explanation.
 It should be noted that the horns on Moses' head are a motif which appeared in several Renaissance sculptures and paintings.